wp-plugins/imagemeta/readme.txt

 If you wish.
 Sure.

 == Changelog ==
+= 0.4.4 =
+* Style changes to better match the WP3.8 interface.

 = 0.4.2 =
 * Per user request, ImageMeta now allows updating meta with a blank/empty value.